AbraXa5/self-hosted-homelab/kopia-backup/README.md

 -   Compression, which can save quite a bit of space
 -   Snapshots taken can be mounted and the files can be inspected

-Initially I started with a docker setup, but since kopia required root access, it would be simpler to use install it on the host
+Initially I started with a docker setup, but since for my use-case kopia required root access, it would be simpler to use install it on the host
 Download the binary on the host system using yay, else download a pre built binary from [kopia releases](https://github.com/kopia/kopia/releases)

 ```shell